JessDoesVids/Shuffler-Reborn/README.md

 Shuffler Reborn is a program that lets you shuffle between 5 games at random intervals and in random order, allowing you to progress all games in the most chaotic ways imaginable.
 The project is inspired by **DougDoug's Shufflemania**.

 ## Compatibility
 This code uses the Load Last Save feature found in Mesen, thus is currently only accepted in Mesen 0.9.9.
-However, versions for other console games are considered, including:
-- Mesen S (SNES/GB/GBC)
-- Mesen 2.0 (NES/SNES/GB/GBC/MS)
-- Project64 (N64)
-- Dolphin (GC/Wii)

 ## Prerequisites
 - Python